algorithm-visualizer/algorithm-visualizer/ES6.md

 ## Remaining updates

-- Any algorithms added since ES6 updates for pushed to master.
+- Any algorithms added since ES6 updates were pushed to master.
 - The following pull-request code is still missing from the ES6 project and needs to be added before a full project update can be made:

   - https://github.com/parkjs814/AlgorithmVisualizer/pull/97